search

 Marloes van der Geer

-Marloes van der Geer works as senior regulatory affairs scientist at Celegence.
-She provides regulatory affairs consultancy and services to both big- and small-sized pharmaceutical companies, covering a wide variety of products.
+Marloes provides regulatory affairs consultancy and services to both big- and small-sized pharmaceutical companies, covering a wide variety of products.

 Marloes holds a master in Life Sciences (Drug Innovation) from the University of Utrecht, the Netherlands.
 For nine years she held several positions at Hoffmann-la Roche in Switzerland, including the role of regulatory intelligence manager and regulatory policy lead for the EMEA region.
-Marloes has been actively involved in several industry associations like EFPIA and IFPMA.
-Also, she contributed to the ongoing IMI PREFER project in Europe, focused on the generation and use of patient preference data.
-In 2019, Marloes joined Qdossier, a Celegence company.
-Besides supporting customers through Regulatory Affairs consulting, she is also action as the Celegence Netherlands site head.
+Awarded DIA Leader of Tomorrow in 2016.
+Helped author the biosimilar guidelines across the globe.

 Read More